BAS Cybersecurity

 Information Technology, AAS-T

-The Information Technology (IT) is a 2-year, 90-credit program that is designed for both those seeking immediate employment in the IT Networking industry or preparing for continuation into a baccalaureate program.
+The Information Technology (IT) program is a 2-year, 90-credit program designed for both those seeking immediate employment in the IT Networking industry and those preparing for continuation into a baccalaureate program.
 Students can apply all 90 credits to the BAS Cybersecurity at BC.

 Focus Areas: